 So at the heart of Western culture we've got this story that takes the practical behavior of tribes, and recasts it as something mythic and moral and simple and absolute.

 When children violate the rules of their culture, they are shamed, but again, this is economy disguised as morality.
 We don't have the resources to explain to children why the rules are this way, and sometimes the rules are wrong and the kids are right.
 And this habit, generating the illusion of morality out of our own lack of time and energy to actually work things out, carries over into the adult world.
-I once saw a guy at an anti-war march, standing on the curb facing the protesters, with a sign that just said "SHAME".
-Because he didn't explain himself better, I couldn't even tell which side he was on.

 My point is that good vs evil is a way of putting off understanding.
 Everybody, from their own perspective, is doing something that makes sense, and when we think we see evil, it's because we haven't fully made sense of the other person's perspective.
 Even when someone says "I knew it was wrong but I did it anyway," they're talking about an inability to work things out inside themselves.

 I'm not a moral relativist -- I'm an amoral Taoist: I believe in an objective standard for correct and incorrect action, but we can never reach it; we can only approach it by looking more broadly and deeply into cause and effect.
 And to call something evil is to stall this process and imagine that we're already finished.

 January 16.
 This great reddit comment explains how modern propaganda works by getting you to believe nothing: